 We’d reluctantly decided to push on with our boatyard plans for the winter and to make an attempt to get to Lisbon.
 Our first step was to get to Culatra where west winds would keep us for a few days.
 And so, at 08:00 on a cloudy morning, we lifted the anchor and rode the falling tide down to Ayamonte, passing under the bridge at low water.

-When leaving the river, the advice is to go after half tide with a falling tide for crossing the sand bar.
-The tide was just turning, so if we’d continued, it would have been against us all the way to Culatra.
+When leaving the river, the advice is to go with a falling tide, as long as there is enough depth of water for crossing the sand bar.
+The tide was just turning to come in, so if we’d continued, it would have been against us all the way to Culatra.
 In addition, the forecast was for strong northwest winds in the afternoon.
 It made sense to wait until tomorrow morning, so we dropped the hook south of the bridge.